 International Faculty Association ACE is the Faculty Association of the Erasmus School of History, Culture and Communication (ESHCC).
 Its main goals are to organise study-related activities for the ESHCC students, broadening the students’ perspectives and making them feel at home within our faculty.
 The activities ACE organises are historical, cultural and communication/media related, so that they are most appealing to our unique variety of students.
 These activities may consist of study trips, lectures, excursions, workshops and expositions.

 Furthermore, ACE also organises social activities, which gives students not only the opportunity to connect with each other but also with the faculty and third parties.
 Students who become a member of ACE are eligible to participate in several committees that enable the association to organise these different activities.
-In doing so it will give them the opportunity to develop their social and organisational skills and learn how to work closely within a team.
+In doing so it will give them the opportunity to develop their social and organizational skills and learn how to work closely within a team.
 These skills will help the members ACE their future.

 About the name

-ACE, when defined, means someone who is extremely skilful in a particular area or ability.
+ACE, when defined, means someone who is extremely skillful in a particular area or ability.
 Therefore 'acing something', means to perform with distinction.
 When you join the association this is exactly what the association will help you to do.
 You are doing that one extra thing.
 You are acing your social skills, future, career and other things by practising those skills at our association!

 This year's board